micapolos/leo-dict/README.md

 # leo-dict
-A dictionary of words which can be used as identifiers in programming languages.
+A dictionary of single-word identifiers which can be used as identifiers in programming languages.